mks-nerd/test_2023_05_24/README.md

 ## License

+Any specific license does not bind the content of this repository.
-The content of this repository is not bound by any specific license.
-It is provided as-is for learning and experimental purposes.
+It is provided as-is for submitting test purpose.
 For more details, please contact the repository owner for clarification.

+## Notes

+1. Action Validation
+   - User actions must be either "Start" or "End".
+The utility will discard Any action other than these two values.

+2. Timestamp Validation
+   - The utility validates timestamps to ensure they are in a valid time format.
+If a timestamp is not a valid time, it will be discarded by the utility.

+3. Username Validation
+   - No validation is currently performed on the username.
+It is assumed that the username provided is valid and does not require any specific format or restrictions.